Bobby Valentine: Sacred Heart University

 Valentine took over as athletic director at Sacred Heart University in Fairfield, Connecticut, on July 1, 2013.

 During his tenure Valentine helped to raise the visibility of Pioneer athletics, with appearances on ESPN, SNY and other national and regional media outlets.
 He oversaw the replacement of the playing surface on Campus Field, as well as its surrounding track, in addition to renovations to William H. Pitt Center.
 Sacred Heart University invested $21.8 million in the construction of the Bobby Valentine Health and Recreation Center, a 57,400-square foot, three-story, fitness facility for the whole student population, which includes an indoor track, a bowling center, an 18-bike spin center, a 45-foot climbing wall and exercise and weight-training rooms.
 The facility opened in August 2019.

 In addition, the Pioneers won their NEC-best eighth Joan Martin Commissioner's Cup for excellence in women's athletics in 2015, and overall the Pioneers have captured 13 conference championships since he has taken the helm.
 Programs have garnered national acclaim in that time, with the football team finishing the 2014 season nationally ranked, and the fencing squad finishing 11th in the NCAA at the 2014 championship.
-In September 2016 Valentine was named the ECAC Division I Administrator of the Year.
+In September 2016, Valentine was named the ECAC Division I Administrator of the Year.
+On June 8 2021, Valentine took a leave of absence from his position, with Judy Ann Riccio becoming the interim director.
+Three months later, Riccio was named the new athletics director.